cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/2-migration-info.md

 ### Consensus version

 Your checkers module's current consensus version is 2.
 You are about to migrate its store, so you need to increment the module's consensus version by `1` exactly (to avoid any future surprises).
-You make these numbers more explicit.
+You should make these numbers explicit:

 1. Save the v1 consensus version in a new file: